 First, hold the rope against the concrete where you want it to go.

+Most rope lights naturally have places where you can cut it to length without damaging the wires, so cut-to-length if needed.
 Depending on how much sag you’re willing to tolerate, you’ll want to use the screw clamps every 12 inches or up to 24 inches.

 — HomeAdvisor (@HomeAdvisor) December 4, 2015

 Decide and mark the concrete with a pencil where the clamps will go.
-Drill (using a masonry drill bit since they are designed for brick and concrete) on your marks going as deep as your screws.
+Drill (using a masonry drill bit (click to see a great set on Amazon) since they are designed for brick and concrete) on your marks going as deep as your screws.

 Once done, use a vacuum to remove all the excess dust from the holes as that can cause the screw’s holding power to be reduced.

 Due to the nature of concrete and how screws thread, a plastic wall anchor is a great way to ensure the perfect fit for your screw.

-Then just use the rope light mounting clips of your choice, such as these made by Lokman.
+Then just use the rope light mounting clips (click to see on Amazon) of your choice, such as these made by Lokman.
 They are an Amazon’s Choice product, 4.5 stars on Amazon Prime and are well under $10 for a set of 50.

-So now, let’s review the best ways of . . .
+But now, let’s review the . . .

-How to hang Christmas lights on brick walls
+Best method of how to hang Christmas lights on brick walls

-Brick clips press easily into place, can be easily moved/removed and can be used over and over again year after year.
+Brick clips press easily into place, can be easily moved/removed, and can be used over and over again year after year.

-They not only work great for Christmas lights, but also stockings over a brick fireplace or any kind of year round decorations as well.
+They not only work great for Christmas lights but also stockings over a brick fireplace or any kind of year-round decorations as well.

-A set of 4 on Amazon Prime are under $10 and also an Amazon’s Choice product with hundreds of 4 and 5-star reviews.
+A set of 4 on Amazon Prime is under $15 and also an Amazon’s Choice product with hundreds of 4 and 5-star reviews.

 Check out this quick video to see just how easy brick clips are in to install.